2024-25 Undergraduate Timetable

 Antirequisite(s): Philosophy 1000E, Philosophy 1200.

-Online Course Outline
+Online *Final Exam will be in person Course Outline

-Philosophy 1230B: Reasoning & Critical Thinking
+Philosophy 1230B: Reasoning & Critical Thinking (Online)

 An introduction to the basic principles of reasoning and critical thinking designed to enhance the student's ability to evaluate various forms of reasoning found in everyday life as well as in academic disciplines.
 The course will deal with such topics as inductive and deductive reasoning, the nature and function of definitions, types of fallacies, the use and misuse of statistics, and the rudiments of logic.
 Primarily for first year students.